 Recognized by MovieMaker Magazine as one of the "Coolest Film Festivals in the World," the city’s Cucalorus Festival draws acclaim and attendees from around the globe.
 Featuring more than 120 films, stage performances and conference events, the non-competitive festival is held annually in November and is one of the largest American film festivals in the South.
 Film enthusiasts love attending Cucalorus for its alluring riverside setting, as well as its welcoming atmosphere and outstanding lineup of events.
 For a full list of events and film guide, check out the festival’s website.

 Wilmington is home to attractions like no other such as The Sorrow Drowner, which is much more than simply a bar.
 The experience is designed by a former Disney Imagineer and will transport you into a new world.
 Step into the grand meeting hall of historians and adventurers, where you can inspect “antique” artifacts, interact with lively characters and enjoy a wide selection of unique craft cocktails – and don’t miss the monthly live entertainment!

-The Museum of the Bizarre, located in the heart of historic downtown, offers exhibits sure to amaze and excite the whole family.
-Among the oddities, discover the Fort Fisher Mermaid, a Bigfoot imprint and Houdini’s Ouija Board.
+The Museum of the Bizarre, located just steps from the Riverwalk, offers exhibits sure to spark your curiosity.
+Among the oddities, discover the Fort Fisher Mermaid, a Bigfoot imprint and Houdini’s Ouija Board, as well as artifacts from Wilmington’s horror film history.
 Put yourself to the test with the interactive laser vault maze, or dare to explore the mirror maze.